-Despite the importance explained above, an exact understanding of local and quasilocal conserved quantities in systems that are expected to be nonintegrable has been lacking.
-Exceptionally, Shiraishi has rigorously proved that the XYZ spin chain with a magnetic field does not have local conserved quantities~\cite{Grabowski1995,Shiraishi2019}.
-However, his result is not applicable to other spin models, such as the mixed-field Ising chain explained below, and extension to such models is not so obvious.
-Therefore different analysis is needed for such models.
+Exceptionally, Shiraishi rigorously proved that the XYZ spin chain with a magnetic field does not have local conserved quantities~\cite{Grabowski1995,Shiraishi2019}.
+However, his result is not applicable to the above-mentioned model, and extension to that model is not obvious.

-The Ising chain with longitudinal and transverse fields (the mixed-field Ising chain), especially its unitary dynamics, has been extensively studied~\cite{Banuls2011,Kim2014,Kim2015,Xu2020,Wurtz2020}.
-For instance, Ba\~{n}uls et al. found that some initial states did not exhibit thermalization until the timescale they could simulate~\cite{Banuls2011}.
-On the other hand, numerical results on the level spacing distribution~\cite{Banuls2011} and on the eigenstate thermalization~\cite{Kim2014} have implied that this system is chaotic and thermalization should occur.
-This paradox has been partly solved numerically~\cite{Kim2015} by finding and constructing some slowly relaxing local operators.
-However rigorous results on thermalization of this model has been still lacking.

 In this paper, we investigate local conserved quantities in the Ising chain with longitudinal and transverse fields, and prove their absence rigorously.
-We show that, if all coupling constants in the Hamiltonian are nonzero, any conserved quantity spanned by local operators with support size up to the half of the system size $N/2$ can be written as a linear combination of the Hamiltonian and the identity.
-This means that the system has no local conserved quantity other than trivial ones.
+We show that, if all coupling constants in the Hamiltonian are nonzero, any conserved quantity spanned by local operators with support size up to half the system size $N/2$ is a trivial one: a linear combination of the Hamiltonian and the identity.
+This result holds both for the periodic boundary condition and the open boundary condition (OBC).